 After some background screening (FloCrit housed young girls), Mike started going there several days a week, developing new much-needed reports from FloCrit's databases, as well as installing PCs and software in the school's classrooms.
 It was satisfying work for Mike (more so than BCBS), lasting for about 3 years.
 At that point, there wasn't anything much for Mike to do there as a volunteer, so he "retired" from that, too.
 The activity did in fact help his depression, so it was beneficial to all.

 Flunk Day - a tradition at Coe College, where the Student Council President declares a day in the Spring where all students skip classes and party.
 It was on this occasion in his Freshman year that Mike met Janet White, which led to a serious romantic relationship that lasted until he left school.

 C. Allen Fort - was Principal of Libertyville-Fremont High School during the years Mike and Maureen attended.
 He was, in all regards, a "good guy": fair, lenient, and sometimes willing to "bend the rules" in favor of the students.
 He was well-liked and respected.

 Pat Gallagher - was Mike's last boss at Field Enterprises Educational Corporation.
-They had traveled on business together and were friends of a sort.
+They had traveled on business together and got along well.
 It was very difficult for Mike to tell Pat he was leaving, especially since Pat had "guaranteed" the down payment loan Mike and Libby used to buy their first house.